Running Equipment Checklist >> The Right Running Gear for Your Race

 Preparation is everything, also when it comes to running.
 It might be the deciding factor in whether you reach the finish line and your goal time or not.
-To help you make the most of your next race, we’ve prepared an equipment checklist for you.
-Work through it & make your next running race a success.
+To help you make the most of your next race, we’ve prepared a running equipment checklist for you.
+Go through it and make your next running race a success.

 Therefore, try your equipment beforehand & make sure everything works for you!